Why is Podiatry Care Important for the Elderly?

 How Can My Podiatrist Help?

-The role of a podiatrist in assisting elderly care and recovery includes the assessment and treatment of conditions in the lower limbs by identifying and improving biomechanical and gait abnormalities, providing orthotics and footwear advice, and prescribing rehabilitation programmes.
+The role of a podiatrist in supporting elderly care and recovery includes the assessment and management of lower limb conditions.
+This involves identifying and addressing biomechanical and gait abnormalities, providing orthotics and footwear advice, and developing tailored rehabilitation programmes.

-Here at East Coast Podiatry, treatment is expedited through the incorporation of medical technologies, as a full recovery cannot be achieved through physical rehabilitation alone.
+Here at East Coast Podiatry, the progress of our patients are expedited through the incorporation of podiatric technologies, as a full recovery cannot be achieved through physical rehabilitation alone.
 Some of our technologies include painless Electromagnetic Transduction therapy (EMTT) and Super Inductive System (SIS) which promote pain relief, and tissue and wound healing by stimulating the formation of fibroblast and collagen.

 The Caregiver’s Role in Assisting the Elderly